 Slice and Serve

-Remove the meat from the grill once seared.
-Let the meat rest for a few minutes, then cut the meat into thin slices.
-Be sure to cut against the grain (the lines in the meat) to make it more tender.
+Remove the meat from the grill, let it rest for a few minutes, then cut into thin slices.
+Cut against the grain (the lines in the meat) to make each piece nice and tender.
+Serve with your favorite sides and enjoy!

 🌡️ How To Tell If Tri Tip Is Done?